 For high-growth firms, blogging is the single most important business development tactic – it is more effective than SEO, social media or email marketing.

-Combined with the fact that 80% of potential clients will check out lawyers by visiting their websites, it is essential for lawyers to have a blog that is updated frequently with unique content.
+It is essential for lawyers to have a blog that is updated frequently with unique content.

 A vibrant blog will increase a law firm’s visibility, bolster the firm’s reputation and brand, and communicate the firm’s expertise.

-According to Frederiksen, what makes a blog successful is a consistent flow of content, educational posts relevant to the target audience, and a conversion offer -- meaning an offer of something free, like a download, in exchange for getting the visitor’s email address.
+What makes a blog successful is a consistent flow of content, educational posts relevant to the target audience, and a conversion offer -- meaning an offer of something free, like a download, in exchange for getting the visitor’s email address.

 - Create an editorial calendar for the blog, so that you plan out blog posts in relation to conferences, dates and events that are important to your audience.